EnneaLink/ennealink-be/README.md

          {"id":"1",
           "number":1,
           "name":"The Reformer",
-          "description":
-           "Ones are conscientious and ethical, with a strong sense of right and wrong… Well-organized, orderly, and fastidious, they try to maintain high standards, but can slip into being critical and perfectionistic.", "link":"https://www.enneagraminstitute.com/type-1"},
+          "description":"Ones are conscientious and ethical, with a strong sense of right and wrong… Well-organized, orderly, and fastidious, they try to maintain high standards, but can slip into being critical and perfectionistic.", "link":"https://www.enneagraminstitute.com/type-1"},
         "myersBrigg":
          {"id":"2",
           "typeOf":"ISFJ",
           "name":"The Defender",
-          "description":
-           "These people tend to be warm and unassuming in their own steady way.
+          "description":"These people tend to be warm and unassuming in their own steady way.
 They’re efficient and responsible, giving careful attention to practical details in their daily lives.", "link":"https://www.16personalities.com/isfj-personality"}}]}}}
 ```